Roman Abramovich sanctioned by European Union as Chelsea withdraw request to play FA Cup game at Middlesbrough behind closed doors

 The EU included the Russian oligarch in its updated list of individuals facing assets freeze and travel bans due to his close links to Vladimir Putin.

-Sky Sports News has contacted UEFA to establish whether the latest sanctions will impact Chelsea's game against Lille in the Champions League on Wednesday.
+Sky Sports News understands that the latest sanctions will not affect Chelsea's Champions League game against Lille on Wednesday.
+UEFA are seeking clarification from the EU about how the latest sanctions may impact Chelsea.

 The news comes as Chelsea have also withdrawn their request to play Saturday's FA Cup quarter-final against Middlesbrough behind closed doors after wide-spread criticism.